Kimserey/BlogArchive/20160414_proxies_in_websharper_how_when_where.md

 ## I want to use the record types defined in `Domain`

-If you just need to use the record types from `Domain`, you need to reference WebSharper and add `<WebSharperProject>Library</WebSharperProject>` to `fsproj`.
+If you just need to use the record types from `Domain`, you can reference WebSharper and add `<WebSharperProject>Library</WebSharperProject>` to `fsproj`.
-This indicate to WebSharper that this project needs to be compiled to JS.
+It indicates to WebSharper that this project needs to be compiled to JS.

 If you can't add WebSharper to the project and/or can't add the configuration to `fsproj`, you will need to `proxy` the record type.
 You can find the official documentation [here](https://github.com/intellifactory/websharper/blob/master/docs/Proxies.md).